Cyvadra/toktik/README.md

 # toktik

-Quantitative backtesting and market data platform for crypto options trading, built in Go.
+Unified multi-market quantitative trading platform for crypto and US equity options, built in Go.
+Provides a full data pipeline (tick → Parquet → ClickHouse OHLCV), an event-driven backtesting engine, a feature store, and a REST API.

 ## Features